Employee Assistance Programme

 Quality Not assessed

-Good progress has been made across Essex, however recent consultation with people in Essex and local engagement have told us there is more to do, some of the challenges highlighted include:
+Good progress has been made across Essex, however recent consultation with people in Essex and local engagement have told us there is more to do.
+The council’s vision is to develop a flexible and local offer for Community Dementia Support for Essex residents living with dementia, their families and carers.

-During this time, approaches used included an increased focus on the use of social media channels and digital technologies to facilitate one to one conversations with people, virtual dementia awareness sessions and increased opportunities for communities to come together virtually via the Dementia Action Alliances.
+During this time, approaches used included an increased focus on the use of social media channels and digital technologies to facilitate one to one conversations with people, virtual dementia awareness sessions and increased opportunities for communities to come together virtually via the Inclusive Dementia Communities Networks.

 Lived experience research and insight undertaken highlighted:

-• Delays in Dementia diagnosis, a lack of face-to-face services
+• Continued delays in Dementia diagnosis, a lack of face-to-face services.

-• Risky behaviours, self-neglect and risk of premature admission to residential care.
+• Increase in risky behaviours, self-neglect and risk of premature admission to residential care.

 Current market risks:

-• Data does not support the NHS & Social Care systems to explicitly identify the cost of care services provided to support adults living with dementia or identify those affected by dementia accessing care and support.
+• Data does not support the NHS & Social Care systems to explicitly identify the cost of care services provided to support adults living with dementia.